What is Kanban? Methods, types, & benefits

 What can you learn from these companies?

-Kanban is an effective method to ensure that employees are aware of the workflow, avoid repetition of tasks and ensure wise utilization of available resources.
-With thousands of employees working from different locations.
+Kanban is an effective method to ensure that employees are aware of the workflow, avoid repetition of tasks, and ensure wise utilization of available resources.
+Moreover, with thousands of employees working from different locations, Kanban becomes even more crucial.

 Complex project methodologies pose an issue when it comes to timely progression.
 This is because of repetitive processes and reviews as well as other distractions.

 What’s more, you could even use Kanban for your personal scheduling.
-Some common and most frequently used applications of kanban are –
+Some common and most frequently use of Kanban are –

 1. Project management – Kanban helps in delegating tasks, monitoring progress, allocating resources, and having a birds-eye view of the project.